Creating and Running Koa.js Projects with ServBay

 mariadb

-driver:javascript// Connect to MariaDB using mariadb client const mariadb = require('mariadb'); // ServBay default MariaDB root password is 'password' const pool = mariadb.createPool({ host: 'localhost', user: 'root', password: 'password', database: 'servbay_koa_app', // Ensure this DB exists or adjust as needed connectionLimit: 5 }); pool.getConnection() .then(conn => { console.log("Connected to MariaDB"); conn.release(); // Release connection back to the pool }) .catch(err => { console.error("MariaDB connection error:", err); }); // Note: Fetching a connection is asynchronous in practice
+:javascript// Use mariadb client to connect to MariaDB const mariadb = require('mariadb'); // ServBay’s MariaDB root password is 'password' by default const pool = mariadb.createPool({ host: 'localhost', user: 'root', password: 'password', database: 'servbay_koa_app', // Ensure the database is created or change as needed connectionLimit: 5 }); pool.getConnection() .then(conn => { console.log("Connected to MariaDB"); conn.release(); }) .catch(err => { console.error("MariaDB connection error:", err); }); // Note: Getting connections from the pool is asynchronous.

 1